MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **EventInfo_Name** - The name of the telemetry event being logged

 - **EventInfo_Time** - The time at which the logged event took place

+- **Exists** – Boolean indicating whether the Update Assistant exists on disk.

 - **HowTocheck** - The preference for checking of updates